 Required time: 1 hour

 Mackinac Island’s landmark hotel hosts afternoon tea from 3:30 to 5 p.m.
-Guests enjoy freshly-baked pastries, champagne and sherry, finger sandwiches and a spot of Earl Grey (or any other tea you dream up).
-A bit pricey at first glance ($56 per person, plus a $10 admission fee for non-guests), but the experience is priceless.
-The hotel is known for its colorful interiors designed by Carleton Varney, and it’s a treat to see them.
+Guests enjoy freshly-baked pastries, finger sandwiches and a spot of Earl Grey (or any other tea you could dream up).
+A bit pricey at first glance ($65 per person, plus a fee for non-guests), but the experience is priceless.

 Required time: 1 to 2 hours

-The historical restaurants in downtown Mackinac Island are bustling at suppertime.
-Between Yankee Rebel Tavern, Pink Pony and Seabiscuit Cafe, you’ll get all the charm you can handle.
+The historic restaurants in downtown Mackinac Island are bustling at suppertime.
+Between Yankee Rebel Tavern, Pink Pony and Seabiscuit Cafe, you’ll get all the Mackinac Island charm you can handle.
 Check out MyNorth’s Restaurant Guide for Mackinac Island for a full listing of Mackinac Island eateries.

 Raid the Fudge Shops